populationgenomics/structural-constraint/docs/SoftwareArchitecture.md

 ## Overview

-The structural-constraint project develops a new method for identifying compact 3D regions under missense constraint within protein tertiary structures
+The structural-constraint project develops a new method for identifying compact 3D regions under missense constraint within protein tertiary structures.

 The project is organised in independent components interacting through defined interfaces